Boeing X-37: Origins

-In 1999, NASA selected Boeing Integrated Defense Systems to design and develop an orbital vehicle, built by the California branch of Boeing's Phantom Works.
-Over a four-year period, a total of US$192 million was spent on the project, with NASA contributing US$109 million, the U.S. Air Force US$16 million, and Boeing US$67 million.
-In late 2002, a new US$301 million contract was awarded to Boeing as part of NASA's Space Launch Initiative framework.
+In 1999, NASA selected Boeing Integrated Defense Systems to design and develop an orbital vehicle, built by the California branch of Boeing Phantom Works.
+Over four years, $192 million was spent on the project, with NASA contributing $109 million, the U.S. Air Force $16 million, and Boeing $67 million.
+In late 2002, a new $301 million contract was awarded to Boeing as part of NASA's Space Launch Initiative framework.

 The aerodynamic design of the X-37 was derived from the larger Space Shuttle orbiter, hence the X-37 has a similar lift-to-drag ratio, and a lower cross range at higher altitudes and Mach numbers compared to DARPA's Hypersonic Technology Vehicle.
 An early requirement for the spacecraft called for a total mission delta-v of 7000 mph for orbital maneuvers.
 An early goal for the program was for the X-37 to rendezvous with satellites and perform repairs.
 The X-37 was originally designed to be carried into orbit in the cargo bay of the Space Shuttle, but underwent redesign for launch on a Delta IV or comparable rocket after it was determined that a shuttle flight would be uneconomical.

 The X-37 was transferred from NASA to the Defense Advanced Research Projects Agency (DARPA) on 13 September 2004.
-Thereafter, the program became a classified project.
-DARPA promoted the X-37 as part of the independent space policy that the United States Department of Defense has pursued since the 1986 Challenger disaster.
+Thereafter, the program became a classified project because of its military applications.
+DARPA promoted the X-37 as part of the independent space policy that the U.S. Department of Defense has pursued since the 1986 Challenger disaster.